G28X0Y0/Velocity-App/README.md

 # Velocity App
-Built usinbg Vue.js, Google Maps API, and Java
+Built using Vue.js, Google Maps API, and Java

 ## Create, save, and edit routes for cycling!
 Fully featured app for creating routes for cycling!
 Simply register your user, add your gear to your profile, and start tracking!